 1. Forget about dieting

 This is an important point in coping with stress.
-You can afford absolutely anything, any food that your body needs.
+You can afford everything, any meal your body requires.
 You do not need to limit yourself; food is a friend and helper, not an enemy.
 Start with this.

 2. Make peace with “junk” food

 There is no harmful or healthy food.
 There is only that which you need and which is not.
 Unfortunately, going on a diet, often forbid one or another food to themselves, without even thinking why.
-And where there is no conscious choice, desires come into play.
+Desires enter the picture when there is no conscious choice.

-What’s the use of banning a hamburger if you dream about it?
-One day, in a moment of weakness, emotions will prevail – and you will find yourself munching on fast food and then experiencing acute feelings of guilt and stress.
+What is the point of prohibiting hamburgers if you dream about it?
+Emotions will triumph one day at a time of weakness - and you will find yourself munching on fast food and then feeling extreme guilt and stress.

 A much healthier way is to make peace with a hamburger, allow yourself it at any time, but at the same time answer the question clearly and meaningfully: “Do I need this?
-What will I get in the end? “
+What am I going to obtain in the end?"

 A hamburger will give you a bit of fun and a lot of extra inches.
 Understanding this, making informed food choices is one of the pillars of intuitive eating.